Vintageinfo – All About Vintage Lighting

 Manufacturer: Brilliant AG, Brilliantstraße 1, D-27442 Gnarrenburg, Germany.

-This table lamp was produced by Brilliant Leuchten, but it was also sold in The Netherlands by HEMA.
+This table lamp was produced by Brilliant Leuchten, it was also sold in The Netherlands by HEMA.

 Heico Linke